City of New Haven

 The Office of the Tax Collector is open Monday to Friday 9.00am to 5.00pm

-The second installments of Real Estate, Personal Property and Special Services District Tax and the total Supplemental Motor Vehicle Tax on the Grand List of October 1, 2012 are due on January 1, 2014 and payable during the month of January, 2014.
-Unpaid taxes will be considered delinquent as of February 4, 2014.
-On that date, interest will be charged from the original date of January 1, 2014.
+The first installment of Real Estate, Personal Property, Motor Vehicle and Special Services District Tax on the Grand List of October 1, 2013 are due on July 1, 2014 and payable during the month of July, 2014.
+Unpaid taxes will be considered delinquent as of August 2, 2014.
+On that date, interest will be charged from the original date of July 1, 2014.
 Interest is charged at a rate of 18% per year in accordance with the provisions of CGS Section 12-146.
 Taxpayers who have not received a bill should contact the Tax Office for a duplicate, since failure to receive a bill does not invalidate the tax and respective penalties should the account become delinquent.

 Personal property and motor vehicle taxes are computed in the same manner.